HouseOfBeck/gHALO/docs/HALO_ANALYSIS.md

 # HALO Benchmark Analysis

 This document reverse engineers Alan Wallcraft's original HALO benchmark source tree from `halo.tgz`.
-The goal is to understand the benchmark before designing or implementing gHALO.
+The goal is to preserve the benchmark methodology before extending gHALO.

-No gHALO benchmark code should be written from this analysis alone.
+No gHALO benchmark behavior should be changed from this analysis alone.
 This file captures the original benchmark philosophy, mechanics, and compatibility points that a modern implementation should preserve.

 ## Source Tree Summary